opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 ## Licenses

-Tiles are generated per [Terms of Use for Natural Earth raster and vector map data](https://www.naturalearthdata.com/about/terms-of-use/) and [Copyright and License for OpenStreetMap](https://www.openstreetmap.org/copyright).
+Tiles are generated per [Terms of Use for Natural Earth vector map data](https://www.naturalearthdata.com/about/terms-of-use/) and [Copyright and License for OpenStreetMap](https://www.openstreetmap.org/copyright).

 ## Related links